 \item \cite{patro2017all} used a two step process by crawling tweets related to 28 hashtags comprising of contexts ranging from sports, movies, religion, politics etc, that resulted in 811981 tweets.
 Identifying 3577 users from these tags, tweets from these users are crawled in order to gather more mixed language thus resulting in 725173 distinct tweets written in Roman script.
 These tweets are annotated with \textit{English}, \textit{Hindi} and \textit{Other} tags.

-\item Another very large scale dataset that is is not explicitly targeted at code-switching but contains it is \cite{jurgens2017incorporating} that addresses curating socially representative text by caring about geographic, social, topical and multilingual diversity.
+\item Another very large scale dataset that is is not explicitly targeted at code-switching but contains it is \cite{jurgens2017incorporating} that addresses curating socially representative text by taking into account geographic, social, topical and multilingual diversity.
 This corpus consists of Tweets from 197 countries in 53 languages.